 - Read a report produced by the Council of the Inspectors General on Integrity and Efficiency on the history of the Inspectors General and more information on our authorities and responsibilities.

 - Read a report highlighting the history of the OIG over its first 25 years.

-- Visit www.oversight.com, a publicly accessible, searchable website containing the later public reports from Federal Inspectors General who are members of the Council of the Inspectors General on Integrity and Efficiency.
+- Visit www.oversight.com, a publicly accessible, searchable website containing public reports from Federal Inspectors General who are members of the Council of the Inspectors General on Integrity and Efficiency.

 - This plan presents the major initiatives that the OIG intends to undertake this fiscal year.

 - Each year, the Inspectors General are required to issue a report on the most serious management challenges facing their agencies.
 Click here to read the report on those challenges identified by the OIG for ED for FY 2020.

 - Every 6 months, the Inspectors General are required to issue a report to Congress summarizing their activities and accomplishments for that time period.
 Click here to read the OIG’s latest report.

 READ (PDF - 8.3M)